Teaching M.A.T. (Concentration in Secondary Education Grades 6-12) (Online)

-The Master of Arts in Teaching (MAT) leads to initial teaching certification and a master’s degree for those persons who hold a bachelor's degree from a regionally accredited institution.
+The Master of Arts in Teaching (MAT) leads to initial teaching certification in Secondary Education (6-12) and a master’s degree for those persons who hold a bachelor's degree in English, mathematics, history, geography, economics, political science, chemistry, biology, geology, physics, or related field from a regionally accredited institution.

-- Hold a bachelor's degree from a regionally accredited institution.
+- Complete requirements for a bachelor's degree from a regionally accredited institution.

 - Present a cumulative 2.50 (4.0 scale) grade point average or higher on all undergraduate and graduate work combined.

-- Submit a passing score on the GACE Content Assessment in the area for which one is seeking certification.
+- Submit a passing score on the GACE Content Assessment in the area(s) for which one is seeking certification.